nnashwin/vegetaisms/readme.md

 vegeta.getId("Silly robot, do you really believe you have any chance against a Super Saiyan like me?
 Your circuits must be malfunctioning.
 Fresh out of the factory with no warranty and already broken.
 Such a pity.");
 //=> 3

-vegeta.askASaiyan("What does his power level say?");
+vegeta.askASaiyan("What does the scouter say about his power level?");
 //=> "IT'S OVER 9000!!!"
 ```

-# Open for additions, but please read which quotes we already have first
+## Open for additions, but please read which quotes we already have first